iCliniq Logo

 What Factors Should Be Considered While Recommending CT Urography in Hematuria Patients?

-CT urography is advised for hematuria patients based on two factors: visibility of blood in the urine and age factor.
-CT urography is highly accurate in the diagnosis of hematuria in urothelial cell carcinoma (UCC) and largely prevents the possibility of false-positive results.
-Unenhanced CT is advised for patients younger than 40 years old with microscopic hematuria with a low risk for UCC.
-Unenhanced CT is also recommended for patients younger than 40 years old with visible hematuria and low risk for UCC.
-Enhanced CT urography is advised in patients older than 40 years old with visible hematuria and high risks for urothelial cell carcinoma (UCC).
+Unenhanced CT (the technique without the use of contrast dye) is advised for patients younger than 40 with microscopic hematuria and a low risk for UCC.
+It is also recommended for patients younger than 40 with visible hematuria and a low risk for UCC.
+Enhanced CT urography is advised in patients older than 40 with visible hematuria and a high risk for urothelial cell carcinoma (UCC).

 What Are the Instructions Given to Hematuria Patients Before CT Urography?